wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 # Objective/Background

-The creation and publication of the College Scorecard by the U.S. Department of Education presented an opportunity for families to identify the institutions that provided the best labor outcomes for their students with the least amount of financial burden [@obama_2013].
-Released in 2015, the College Scorecard went mostly underutilized by consumers [@huntington2016search].

-The College Scorecard data have been used to evaluate student responsiveness to the Scorecard. @hurwitz_student_2018 employ a DID framework to show how college decision-making changed among students from well-resourced high schools after the publication of the Scorecard.
-The authors found that students directed their SAT scores to schools that, on average, had higher median earnings for graduates.
-This signals the salience of future earnings potential to students who are deciding on colleges and programs.
+The publication of the College Scorecard in 2015 presented an opportunity for families to identify institutions that provided the best labor outcomes with the least amount of financial burden for students [@obama_2013].
+Though it appeared to be underutilized by consumers [@huntington2016search], @hurwitz_student_2018 show how students' college decision-making changed after the Scorecard's initial release, finding that students directed their SAT scores to schools with higher median earnings for graduates.
+This signals the continued salience of future earnings potential to students who are deciding on colleges and programs (CITE).

-With this growing literature, its important to consider the ways common econometric approaches may lead to misspecified models and unintentional researcher bias when estimating the relationship between program characteristics and graduate earnings [@Imbens_2004].
+, it's important to consider the ways common econometric approaches may lead to misspecified models and unintentional researcher bias when estimating the relationship between program characteristics and graduate earnings [@Imbens_2004].
 Compared